Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Preliminaries

-converges weakly in probability to the measure supported on the disk of radius~$b^{-\frac{1}{2b}}$ centered at the origin (e.g., see~Y.~Ameur, C.~Charlier, J.~Cronvall, and J.~ Lenells~\cite{ACCL2022}).
 Just like in~\cite{ACCL2022}, we focus on the situation when~$\rho \in (0,b^{-\frac{1}{2b}})$, which will correspond to placing a ``hard wall'' in the bulk of the spectrum for the original Mittag-Leffler ensemble.
 From now on, the symbol~$\mathscr{Z}_n$ will stand for the restricted Mittag-Leffler ensemble (determinantal point process), associated with~\eqref{eq:mittag_lef_restr_meas}, where~$\rho \in (0,b^{-\frac{1}{2b}})$.